Andrew Knizner Player Props: Cardinals vs. Cubs

-Andrew Knizner -- 2-for-4 with two doubles and an RBI in his most recent game -- will be in action for the St. Louis Cardinals against the Chicago Cubs, with Marcus Stroman on the hill, on May 8 at 7:40 PM ET.
+Andrew Knizner -- 2-for-4 with two doubles and an RBI in his last game -- will be in action for the St. Louis Cardinals versus the Chicago Cubs, with Justin Steele on the mound, on May 10 at 7:40 PM ET.

-He racked up two extra-base hits in his last game (2-for-4 with two doubles and an RBI) against the Tigers.
+He collected two extra-base hits in his most recent game (2-for-4 with two doubles and an RBI) against the Cubs.

 Andrew Knizner Game Info & Props vs. the Cubs